Observer-Based Sampled-Data Stabilisation of Switched Systems with Lipschitz Nonlinearities and Dwell-Time: Observer-based switching law design

 \section{Observer-based switching law design}

 To achieve the control Objectives~\ref{obj:Objective1} and~\ref{obj:Objective2}, we propose an observer-based sampled-data switching strategy, subject to dwell-time constraints.
-The observer aims to compensate the unavailability of $x(t)$, $t\geq 0$, for the design of the switching strategy.
-For simplicity, we henceforth denote the observer-based switching strategy $\sigma(\varphi(t),t)$ as $\sigma(t)$.
+The observer is designed to compensate the unavailability of $x(t)$, $t\geq 0$ for the design of the switching strategy.
+For simplicity, we denote the observer-based switching strategy $\sigma(\varphi(t),t)$ as $\sigma(t)$.